Study of the decay pattern of $f_0 (1370)$ as a $\kappa \bar{\kappa }$ molecular state: Introduction

 The partial waves analyses from $\pi^- p \to K \bar{K} n$ and $\pi^+ n \to K^- K^+ p $, i.e., the $\pi \pi \to K \bar{K}$ scattering, at Argonne National Laboratory (ANL)~\cite{Cohen:1980cq,Polychronakos:1978ur,Martin:1979gm} and Brookhaven National Laboratory (BNL)~\cite{Etkin:1981sg} favored the solution that requiring an $f_0$ enhancement around $1300$ MeV.
 Moreover, a model-independent dispersive analyses on $\pi \pi $ scattering data claim the confirmation of the existence of $f_0(1370)$~\cite{Pelaez:2022qby}.

 For the $p p$ central production, an early measurement of $\pi^+ \pi^-$ system by WA102 Collaboration~\cite{WA102:1999avd} claimed that it was not possible to describe the data above $1$ GeV without the addition of both the $f_0(1370)$ and $f_0(1500)$ resonances.
-A couple channel analysis~\cite{WA102:1999fqy} of the centrally produced $K^+ K^-$~\cite{WA102:1999nvm} and $\pi^+ \pi^-$~\cite{WA102:1999avd} final states also obtain the similar results, and in this analysis the branching ratios to $\pi \pi$ and $K \bar{K}$ of $f_0(1370)$ have been determined.
+Similar results were obtained from a coupled-channel analysis~\cite{WA102:1999fqy} of centrally produced $K^+ K^-$~\cite{WA102:1999nvm} and $\pi^+ \pi^-$~\cite{WA102:1999avd} final states.
 A relatively recent data from STAR Collaboration~\cite{STAR:2020dzd} on $p p$ central production of $\pi^+ \pi^-$ and $K^+ K^-$ also claim the possible contribution from $f_0(1370)$ in addition to the $f_0(1500)$.
 Based on the WA102 measurements in $p p$ central production, the ratio of $f_0(1370) \to K\bar{K}$ to $f_0(1370) \to \pi \pi $ is determined to be $0.46 \pm 0.19$~\cite{WA102:2000lao,WA102:1999fqy}.